xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

   - tbd

 **API:(TBD)**
-/ks -> if enabled, kills the server
-/dvl -> if enabled, shows latest developer log
 /asys -> information on all current analyses
 /info -> installation information
 /pending -> list all devices pending for connection approval (only current connections)